yormy/tripwire-laravel/_docs/00___TODO.md

 Waar is de grens tussen dingen in env zetten en mensen config laten aanpassen !!!!

 # CODE:
-check if loggingConfig does CHECK the data, but only not stores to databse.

 recode honeypot, that it is is just one of the many wires generate reset url, how is this not blocked by tripwire ?